DaveCaulfield/Zapp/testing.md

 # Testing
 Testing ensured that the zapp game appearance, responsiveness and funcionality worked as expected.
-It ensures that the user experience is enjoyable whilst using mobile, tablet laptop or desktop device and their browser of choice.
+It ensured that the user experience is enjoyable whilst using mobile, tablet, laptop or desktop device and their browser of choice.

 ## Code Vaildation
-- The code for the zapp game has been tested using [W3C HTML Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JShint}](https://jshint.com/).
+- The code for the zapp game has been tested using [W3C HTML Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JShint](https://jshint.com/).
 -  There were some minor fixes required after validator testing.
-- HTML validator returned warnings regargding sections lack headings.
+- HTML validator returned warnings advising sections lack headings.

 ![screen shot html warnings](/docs/readme-images/homepage-html-warnings.png)

-- This was corrected by using divs as there were no headings to be used in these sections.
+- This was corrected by using divs as there were no headings to be used in these sections of the game.

 ![screen shot html validation](/docs/readme-images/homepage-html-validator.png)